No holding back; Nadal through in straight sets in Australia - WTMJ

 Fourth-seeded Daniil Medvedev extended his winning streak to 15 matches with a 6-2, 6-2, 6-4 win over Vasek Pospisil and seventh-seeded Andrey Rublev beat Yannick Hanfmann 6-3, 6-3, 6-4.

-Defending champion Sofia Kenin struggled in her first match as a defending champion at a Grand Slam tournament before setting aside an early deficit and beating 133rd-ranked Australian wild-card entry Maddison Inglis 7-5, 6-4.
+While Sofia Kenin struggled with nerves in her first match as a defending champion at a Grand Slam tournament before beating 133rd-ranked wild-card entry Maddison Inglis 7-5, 6-4, top-ranked Ash Barty showed no signs of nerves or rust in a 44-minute, 6-0, 6-0 rout of Danka Kovinic in her first match at a major since last year’s Australian Open.

-“I’m obviously not too happy with the way I played,” Kenin said, chuckling, “but a win is a win.”

-“First round, it’s obviously nerves for me,” added Kenin, who followed up her breakthrough major title here last year by reaching the final at the French Open.
+“This is what it’s all about,” Barty said.
+“It’s impossible not to enjoy a night session on this court.”

 The woman Kenin defeated for the title in Melbourne, two-time major champion Garbiñe Muguruza, also advanced to the second round, defeating Margarita Gasparyan of Russia 6-4, 6-0.